aljohn0422/selenium-on-aws/README.md

 Eventually AWS lambda might support the latest version of Chrome, but just not yet.
 Using older versions of Chrome is the way to go now.
 See instructions below.

+# Develop
+1. The entrypoint is `app.py`.
+As a code example, it goes to www.google.com and print out the title.
+2. Run `sh test.sh` to test locally, or edit the command as you wish.
+    - Note that you have to put `--entrypoint=""` in `docker run` command to overwrite the default `ENTRYPOINT` in the base python image provided by AWS lambda.

 # Deploy to AWS Lambda as a container
 1. Go to **AWS Elastic Container Registry (ECS)**, select or create a repository, click "View push commands".
 2. Follow the instructions in "View push commands" to push your container to ECS.